 Obsolete bridges will not yet be rejected; they will be rejected later in 2019, when we implement the Tor software change.

-Moreover, the presence of nodes with discontinued versions interferes with the correction of important errors, prevents the spread of new protocol features and reduces network efficiency.
+In addition, the presence of nodes with discontinued versions interferes with the correction of important errors, prevents the spread of new protocol features and reduces network efficiency.

 For example, undeveloped nodes showing an HSv3 processor error cause increased delays during the passage of user traffic through them and increase the overall load on the network due to clients sending repeated requests after HSv3 connection processing failures.